 Through individual and/or group tutoring, students will receive assistance with all aspects of their homework assignments.
-Homework Support is offered every Monday, Tuesday, Wednesday, and Thursday evenings at Six Nations Polytechnic from 6 – 9 pm.
+Homework Support is offered every Monday, Tuesday, Wednesday, and Thursday evening at Six Nations Polytechnic from 6:00 - 9:00 PM.
 Qualified teachers/tutors are available every evening for any assistance that students might require.

 Services offered through the Homework Support program included an introduction to math and science programs, coordinate Language Arts programs that meet the needs of students, round table working groups for secondary math and science study, for secondary exams.
-The use of computer programs for Math, Science and Literacy provide additional support for students who are at risk.
-Other internet based resources include Internet reading and research programs, on-line sites for multiplication tables and reviews, JUMP math program for junior students and access to on-line Cayuga and Mohawk language programs.
+The use of computer programs for Math, Science, and Literacy provides additional support for students who are at risk.
+Other internet-based resources include Internet reading and research programs, online sites for multiplication tables and reviews, JUMP math program for junior students, and access to online Cayuga and Mohawk language programs.
 Learning opportunities are available for all subject areas including elementary math concepts and access to Lexia Reading and Symphony Math Programs offered at Six Nations Schools, The Homework Support program also helps students with organizational skills that provide a good foundation for success throughout the school year.

-The ultimate goal of the Homework Support Program is to promote positive attitudes about learning, provide on-going support through-out the school year and to build a good foundation for students moving from elementary to secondary school and from secondary school to post secondary education.
+The ultimate goal of the Homework Support Program is to promote positive attitudes about learning, provide ongoing support throughout the school year, and build a good foundation for students moving from elementary to secondary school and from secondary school to post-secondary education.
 A tremendous strength of the program is its qualified tutors for both elementary and secondary subjects.
-With a secondary focus on Math and Science qualifications tutors are able to support all student needs and provide concrete examples of what teachers require for good marks.
+With a secondary focus on Math and Science qualifications, tutors are able to support all student needs and provide concrete examples of what teachers require for good marks.